mesosphere/dcos-docs-site/pages/1.13/release-notes/1.13.0/index.md

 ## Job management and scheduling
 - Enhance DC/OS job handling capabilities by adding support for graphic processing units (GPU) with the new DC/OS configuration options `metronome_gpu_scheduling_behavior`, universal container runtime (UCR) containers, file-based secrets, and hybrid cloud deployments.

+- Add support for the `IS` constraint operator and `@region` and `@zone` attributes.

+- Provide an option to enable or disable offer suppression when agents are idle.

+- Collect metrics for the “root” Metronome process on DC/OS for better observability.

+- Add HTTP and uptime metrics for job management.

+- Set the default value for the `--gpu_scheduling_behavior` configuration option to restricted to prevent jobs from being started on GPU-enabled agents if the job definition did not explicitly request GPU support.

 <!--For more information about using these new features, see []().-->

 ## Marathon
 - Enable secure computing (seccomp) and a default seccomp profile for UCR containers to prevent security exploits.

-- Replace Marathon-based health and readiness checkes with generic DC/OS (Mesos-based) checks.
+- Replace Marathon-based health and readiness checks with generic DC/OS (Mesos-based) checks.

 - Collect metrics for the “root” Marathon framework on DC/OS for better observability.

 - Automatically replace instances when a DC/OS agent is decommissioned.

-- Set the default value for the --gpu_scheduling_behavior configuration option to restricted to prevent tasks from being started on GPU-enabled agents if the app or pod definition did not explicitly request GPU support.
+- Set the default value for the `--gpu_scheduling_behavior` configuration option to restricted to prevent tasks from being started on GPU-enabled agents if the app or pod definition did not explicitly request GPU support.

 - Implement global throttling of Marathon-initiated health checks for better scalability.